Christmas in Italy – Teach the KIDS

 Christmas in Italy – Holiday food

 You might be familiar with the sweet bread panetonne.
 Toasted it makes a wonderful breakfast treat!
 It takes several days to make a panettone cake so don’t feel badly about buying one.
-They are delicious and easy to get right out of the box!We usually go for the traditional one with raisins but I have to admit when I came across this one with chocolate I wanted to try it.
-Just as you would expect, chocolate makes it even better!
+They are delicious and easy to get right out of the box!We usually go for the traditional one with raisins but I have to admit when I came across this one with orange and cranberry I wanted to try it.
+Really delicious and made in Torino, Italy!
 Try it with a little bit of ricotta cheese.
 Fantastic!
+What could be better than sweet bread?
+Sweet bread with CHOCOLATE!
+Firstly, everyone knows that chocolate makes everything better, except my son who doesn’t like chocolate at all, (I think he is the only person on the planet like that!) and this one does not disappoint!
+Toasted it is simply divine!!
+It makes a great gift and Christmas day breakfast!
+Or, have it with hot chocolate Christmas eve while you read “T’was the Night Before Christmas”While you snack on the delicious pannatone, share the story of its origin.

 Seafood of all sorts makes the Christmas menu in Italy.